saaamar/abtest-framework/webapp/PLAN.md

     - Load appropriate JSONs from `data/agent_data/` for that date/window.
     - Compute metrics using shared logic (from `demos/agent_sessions`).
     - Build an `ABTest` and call `analyze()` for primary and additional metrics.
-    - Render metric cards with red/green status.
+    - Render metric cards with the computed **P value** and a clear decision summary (compare p-value vs alpha), alongside red/green status.

 ## Backend Usage